dojo/docs/dojo/_base/lang.rst

 hitch()
 =======
 hitch() is a neat function.
-It returns a function that will execute a given function in a given scope.
+It returns a function that will execute a given function in a given context.
 This function allows you to control how a function executes, particularly in asynchronous operations.
 How many times have you done something like:

 .. js ::